craig-ludington/blobber/FUNCTIONAL-SPEC.md

 It was originally written to move BLOBS from a PostgreSQL database to a REST API, but it can be used for anything you'd like to store.

-### BlobClient
+### BlobberClient
-BlobClient is a Blobber client library, written in Ruby.
+BlobberClient is a Blobber client library, written in Ruby.
 It's been tested on Ruby 1.8.7 and Ruby 1.9.3.

-BlobClient provides a thin layer of abstraction over the HTTP API that Blobber supports.
+Blobberclient provides a thin layer of abstraction over the HTTP API that Blobber supports.

 ## Blobber Functional Specification